 - The American Gay Rodeo Association

 - The reputation surrounding super-selective Deep Springs College, one of the few men's colleges left in the US, where so-called "cowboy intellectuals" split their time between ranch labor and the western canon.
 Founded by engineer and philanthropist L.L.
 Nunn, who's suggested to have been a pederast.
+(Deep Springs claims to be working on admitting women, but they've been saying that since 2012.)

 - The cowboy from the Village People.
 He was a macho man.